BLOG ARTICLE

 Payment processing follows a series of key steps, including:

-• Transaction initiation: The customer starts the process by using their card at a merchant’s POS terminal or by entering their card information during online payment
+• Transaction initiation: The customer starts the process by using their card at a merchant’s POS terminal or by entering their card information during online payment.

 • Authorization request: The processor encrypts and forwards the transaction details to the merchant’s bank, which then contacts the customer’s bank for approval.